laravel/forge-docs/1.0/servers/providers.md

 Forge is not responsible for your backups.
 Enabling this feature only tells DigitalOcean to make weekly backups of your server.
 :::

-### Linking Additional Server Providers

-You can link additional server providers from your account profile.
-You can access your account profile via the drop-down selection menu at the top-right of the Forge UI.
-Once you have accessed your account profile, you should navigate to the "Server Providers" tab.

 ### Amazon AWS API Access

-There are a few requirements to ensure Forge works correctly with AWS:
+There are a few requirements you should review to ensure Forge works correctly with AWS:

-- AWS user must have  **Programmatic API Access**.
+- AWS IAM user must have  **Programmatic API Access**.
-- AWS user needs to belong to a group with **AmazonEC2FullAccess** and **AmazonVPCFullAccess** managed policies.
+- AWS IAM user needs to belong to a group with **AmazonEC2FullAccess** and **AmazonVPCFullAccess** managed policies.
 - If you are using an existing VPC, the subnet must be configured to **auto-assign public IP addresses**.
 - If you are using an existing VPC, the default security group **must allow Forge to SSH into the server**.
 Here is an example: